Network Penetration Testing

 FAQ

-What is external penetration testing?
+What does external penetration testing validate?

 How is this different from a vulnerability scan?